 How does background or culture play a large role in your work?

 I come to all design (scent, textile, garment, object) with the perspective of a choreographer and dancer.
 Movement, proportion, time, gravity, phrasing.
 These are my innate references.
 I studied Art History in college and it is well known that have a profound admiration for artist/designers such as Sonia Delaunay, Eileen Gray…to name a couple of main role models.
 I love seeing what is out there in contemporary culture, especially in art and design.
 I am always going to exhibitions in NYC and scanning articles, to stay informed and aware of what is going on now.
 Dialogues in mainstream culture and my family culture undoubtedly have formed my mind and my life, but I wouldn’t say it directly influences the work.
 Maybe in deep subconscious choices that only a psychoanalyst would know

 So basic, but probably coffee in the morning.
 I love the smell of all woods, freshly cut or cedar.
 Fireplaces burning.
 My favorite perfumery smell at the moment has to be vetiver which is in Stones.
 Obsessed with it at the moment.

-- At the moment fragrance is a artform, how do you feel about arts in all forms importance in the life of a person.
+At the moment fragrance is a artform, how do you feel about arts in all forms to the importance in the life of a person.

 Gestural, colorful, ritual, alive!

 I am becoming more and more passionate about the impact of sourcing, materials, labor and farming in relation to all design, and in regards to perfumery.
-Blues is my latest limited edition scent that was created using soley sustainable sourced and farmed essences.
-I think a greater part of my future mission is to further integrate sustainability in every level of design, creation and production.
-Design for good!
+Blues is my latest limited edition scent that was created using solely sustainable sourced and farmed essences.
+I think a greater part of my future mission is to further integrate sustainability in every level of design, creation, and production.